 Measles is a viral infection that causes symptoms including fever, runny nose, cough and a rash that affects the face and body.
 In severe cases, measles complications can include pneumonia, brain swelling and death.
 It’s highly contagious and is spread through the air.
-No one has died from New York City’s measles outbreak, through eight people have been hospitalized.
+No one has died from New York City’s measles outbreak, through 21 people have been hospitalized, according to city officials.

-Measles was declared eradicated from the U.S. in 2000, but the disease is having a resurgence in several parts of the country — particularly in areas where vaccine resistance is common, including some pockets of the Pacific Northwest.
+Measles was declared eliminated from the U.S. in 2000, but the disease is having a resurgence in several parts of the country — particularly in areas where vaccine resistance is common, including some pockets of the Pacific Northwest.
 So far this year, the Centers for Disease Control and Prevention has confirmed 465 cases of measles, already the second-highest number since 2000.